St. Cloud State University Policies & Procedures

 Applies To: Students, Faculty, Staff, Visitors

-Responsible University Officer: President
+Responsible University Officer: Interim President

-Policy Owner: President
+Policy Owner: Interim President

 Policy Contact: Vice President for University Affairs and Advisor to the President